-'''

-#97 "message type non-existent or not implemented"; or,
+#97 "message type non-existent or not implemented"; or, #101 "message not compatible with call state".

-'''

 However, two exceptions to this procedure exist.
 The first exception is when the preceding or succeeding side of the PNNI receives an unexpected RELEASE message in response to a SETUP message.
 In this case no STATUS or STATUS ENQUIRY message is sent.
 Whenever the preceding or succeeding side receives an unexpected RELEASE message, the receiving entity shall: release the virtual channel and clear the connection; return a RELEASE COMPLETE message to the other side; release the call reference; stop all timers; enter the Null state and inform the PNNI Call Control entity.